The A-Z of MBS

 Parents need to ensure that all property is clearly named.
 A lost property box is kept outside Room 1.
 At the end of each term unclaimed articles will be given to charity.

-Mobile phones are not permitted during school time.
-If a student brings a phone to school, it must be handed to the classroom teacher who will lock it away for the day.
+Mobile phones are not permitted at school.
+If a student brings a phone to school, it must be handed in at the office to be locked away for the day.
 Any abuse of this rule or inappropriate use of a phone during school time will result in confiscation.
 The school will not be held responsible for any device not handed in that might be tampered with or stolen.

 All payments for uniforms, activities or curriculum related charges, should be made through Kindo.
 If you are enrolling a child/children for the first time at our school, we can try on uniforms at the office and you can make payment at that time.

 Parents will be informed of school events at regular intervals.
-School newsletters are predominately emailed to parent contacts but a handful a students will receive a paper copy.
-The fortnightly newsletter is posted on Hero, the school website and extra copies left at the school office.
+School newsletters are emailed to parent contacts.
+The fortnightly newsletter is posted on Hero and extra copies left at the school office.

 The office is staffed between 8.00am and 4.00pm daily.
 If the phone goes unanswered it is because we are busy so please leave a message on the answer phone.
 The school has a photocopier which is available for public use.
 Charges are set at 20c per black & white copy and $0.50c for colour, with a discount for large runs.